 We receive the vast majority of our applications within the first several weeks of ERAS opening.
 We frequently offer interviews before an application is complete, so we recommend that you send us your application as soon as possible.

-We schedule approximately 100 applicants to visit us on select Mondays and Fridays from mid-October to the end of January.
+We schedule approximately 130 applicants to visit us on select Mondays and Fridays from mid-October to the end of January.

 It’s very easy to visit St. Louis.
 Lambert/St. Louis International Airport has many flights, including direct flights through Southwest Airlines from many locations.
 Washington University School of Medicine is conveniently located on the local light rail line, the Metrolink.
 When traveling, you can take the Metrolink directly from Lambert Airport terminals to the Central West End stop ($2.50 for a single, one-way ticket).
 Upon exiting the Metrolink to the west, you will be on the Washington University Medical Campus, just across the street from Barnes-Jewish Hospital where our program is primarily located.
-This stop is also a very short walk to the Parkway Hotel, located at the edge of the medical campus, and a modest walk to the Chase Park Plaza.
+This stop is also a very short walk to the DoubleTree by Hilton St. Louis Forest Park, located at the edge of the medical campus, and a modest walk to the Chase Park Plaza.
 Staying in the Central West End will give you the opportunity to see the neighborhood next to the medical campus, where many residents live.
 If staying at these hotels during your interview is a hardship, you may contact the program, and we will put you in touch with residents who have offered to host interviewing students.

-Cancelling with less than a two-week notice, unless for an emergency, is considered unprofessional and prevents other applicants from visiting us.
+Per AADPRT policy, applicants should notify the program of the need to reschedule or cancel an interview as soon as possible and at least five business days in advance as it typically takes several weeks to create a schedule for a particular day.
+Cancelling with less than a five-day notice, unless for an emergency, is considered unprofessional and prevents other applicants from visiting us.
 We have been encouraged to report such occurrences to ERAS.